datagovuk/dgu-vagrant-puppet/README.md

 For harvesting to work you need a cron running every few minutes to put the latest jobs onto the gather queue:

     */10 *  * * *   www-data  /home/co/ckan/bin/paster --plugin=ckanext-harvest harvester run --config=/var/ckan/ckan.ini

+## Archiver & QA

+The 'Archiver' extension downloads all the data files and notes if the link is 'broken' or not.
+The 'QA' extension examines the downloaded data files, mainly to determine the format, and give the dataset a rating against the 5 Stars of Openness.

+The 'Archiver' is triggered when a dataset is created or modified, and that in turn triggers the 'QA'.
+In addition, to links going rotten at a later date, it is sensible to trigger the Archival (and thus QA) on a weekly basis using a cron job.

+Archiver and QA work asynchronously from the rest of CKAN.
+Jobs for them are put onto a celery queue, and by 'running' the queue the Archiver and QA carry out their jobs.
+So for the Archiver and QA to work, you need to have two Celery processes running all the time, either in a screen session or preferably using supervisord.

+The list of jobs in the queue are stored in Redis (previously the jobs were stored in the `kombu_message` table in the database - if this is still being used you need to add the `[app:celery]` section to your ckan config - see `ckan.ini.erb`).

+In fact there are two queues for the jobs - 'priority' deals with the trickle of new and updated datasets and 'bulk' deals with the weekly refresh and other longer updates.

+To see how many jobs are on a queue:

+    redis-cli -n 1 LLEN priority
+    redis-cli -n 1 LLEN bulk

+To clean a queue (delete all of its the queued jobs):

+    redis-cli -n 1 DEL priority
+    redis-cli -n 1 DEL bulk

+To schedule a dataset to be archived (and then QA'd):

+    sudo -u www-data /home/co/ckan/bin/paster --plugin=ckanext-archiver archiver update cabinet-office-energy-use --config=$CKAN_INI

+or to archive all of a publisher's datasets (goes onto bulk queue):

+    sudo -u www-data /home/co/ckan/bin/paster --plugin=ckanext-archiver archiver update cabinet-office --config=$CKAN_INI

 ## Backups